Intro

 While Playwright is known for functional testing, it also comes with a straightforward API that lets you take screenshots and compare them to baseline images automatically.
 This way, you can easily include visual testing in your automated suite to ensure that as your application evolves, it continues to look great.

-Visual Testing Challenges
+MANUAL Visual Testing Challenges

-Visual testing can be super useful, but, like anything else, it has its challenges.
+Manual visual testing can be super useful, but, like anything else, it has its challenges.
 Here are a couple that come to mind:

 One of the trickiest parts of visual testing is ensuring your application looks good across different browsers, operating systems, and screen resolutions.
 What looks perfect in Chrome on your MacBook might not look so great in Safari on an iPhone 12.

-Challenge #2: Manual validation is boring and error-prone
+Challenge #2: Manual validation is error-prone

 Luckily, Playwright has some great features to help with these challenges, so let’s dig into how it works.